fahrirusliyadi/friskamax__fahri--nextjs-doc/docs/deployment.md

 # Deployment

-This guide explains how to deploy your Next.js Portfolio Template to various hosting platforms.
+This guide explains how to deploy your portfolio to various hosting platforms.

 ## Building for Production